telerik/winforms-docs/controls/map/features/pan-and-zoom.md

 ## ViewportChanged Event

-To get notified when the user pan or zoom the __RadMap__ control, you can subscribe to the __ViewportChanged__ event of the control.
-When the map is Pan, this event will be called one time with __ViewportChangeAction__ set to __Pan__.
-However, when the map is Zoom, first the map will be zoom then it will be Pan.
+To get notified when the users pan or zoom the __RadMap__ control, you can subscribe to the __ViewportChanged__ event of the control.
+When the map is Panned, this event will be called one time with __ViewportChangeAction__ set to __Pan__.
+However, when the map is Zoomed, first the map will be zoomed then it will be panned.
 This behavior will trigger the __ViewportChanged__ event twice.
 The first time the __ViewportChangeAction__ will be set to __ViewportChangeAction.Zoom__, the second time this property will be set to __ViewportChangeAction.All__.

 # See Also